 Under Home Affairs, policy ‘non-ongoing’ means a position that needs to be filled on a short term basis, not exceeding three months, or a maximum of six months in very limited circumstances.

-The Temporary Skill Shortage (Subclass 482) visa (Subclass 482) visa is the primary visa program available to and used by businesses to sponsor overseas employees to work in Australia on a temporary basis.
+The Temporary Skill Shortage (Subclass 482) visa (TSS) visa is the primary visa program available to and used by businesses to sponsor overseas employees to work in Australia on a temporary basis.
 It is available to organisations already established in Australia as well as organisations based outside of Australia that want to either establish operations in Australia for the first time, or fulfil contractual obligations in Australia.

 Step 1 (Sponsorship Application): The employer applies for approval as a business sponsor.